giantswarm/docs/src/content/getting-started/rbac-and-psp/index.md

 ## User management with Giant Swarm

-If you are managing users through the Giant Swarm API or its clients, `gsctl` or the Web UI, you can specify a Common Name Prefix and Organizations when you create key-pairs of kubeconfigs.
+If you are managing users through the Giant Swarm REST API or its clients, `gsctl` or the Web UI, you can specify a Common Name Prefix and Organizations when you create key-pairs of kubeconfigs.

 ### Using common name as username in Kubernetes